 Trump, GOP plan to rescind budget spending has precedent but rocky path in Congress

-Congress had just approved a big economic plan and the president signed it into law.
+Congress had just approved a big economic plan, and the president signed it into law.
 Then it wasn’t long until the White House appealed to Congress to slash spending.

 Sound familiar?